elektricM/amd-bc250-docs/docs/hardware/cooling.md

 - Connect to PWM header for speed control

 !!!tip "Community Favorite"
-    The Arctic P12 Max is the most recommended fan by the community due to excellent static pressure at a low price.
+    Both Arctic P12 Max and P12 Pro are highly recommended by the community due to excellent static pressure at a low price.
+The P12 Pro is more readily available in most regions.

 ### Option 2: Arctic P14 PWM